 Many organizations require mandatory password changes, consider this is best practice in security.
 However, this might not be the case anymore and there are many pros and cons to this practice.
-For those has been changing password regularly, maybe it’s time for you to have a look having your password changed often makes sense and when it does not, and for who has done little on securing the password what should you do next.
+For those has been changing the password regularly, maybe it’s time for you to have a look having your password changed often makes sense and when it does not, and for who has done little on securing the password what should you do next.

-Let’s get started with strong password
+Let’s get started with a strong password

 Using a strong password is the most important thing you can do to help keep your account secure.
 Here are a few tips on how to create a strong password:

-Use combination of letters, numbers and symbols if permitted
+- Use combination of letters, numbers and symbols if permitted

-At least eight characters long.
+- At least eight characters long.

-Never use names of spouses, children, girlfriends/boyfriends or pets.
+- Never use names of spouses, children, girlfriends/boyfriends or pets.

-Never us your phone numbers, ID numbers or birth dates.
+- Never us your phone numbers, ID numbers or birth dates.

-Never use the same word as your log-in, or any variation of it.
+- Never use the same word as your log-in, or any variation of it.

-Never use dictionary words.
+- Never use dictionary words.

-Avoid using the same password for all your accounts
+- Avoid using the same password for all your accounts

-Enforce Password duration policies but wait..
+Enforce Password duration policies but wait…

-Many companies enforce their users to update their password every few months, it limits usefulness of the stolen password.
-If your password has been stolen and you weren’t aware about it, the hacker could eavesdrop for an unlimited time and gather all sorts of information about you slowly or laboriously and cause damages to you.
-Thereby, for last decades many security policies have recommended frequent password updates.
+Many companies enforce their users to update their password every few months, it limits the usefulness of the stolen password.
+If your password has been stolen and you weren’t aware of it, the hacker could eavesdrop for an unlimited time and gather all sorts of information about you slowly or laboriously and cause damages to you.
+Thereby, for the last decades, many security policies have recommended frequent password updates.

 Good reason to beef up your security with Two Factor Authentication

 At Vastspace, apart from the encryption layers on all our web channels for communications with clients.
-Our client portal is installed with Two Factor Authentication, if you have an account with us follow this guide to enable it now.
+Our client portal is installed with Two Factor Authentication if you have an account with us follow this guide to enable it now.